Subscribe to the Moving to Portland Newsletters

 • Public Library The closest branch library of the Multnomah County Library system is the North Portland at 512 N. Killingsworth Street.
 This is about ten blocks from Boise's north boundary.

 • What They Drive in Boise Big and little.
-You will see big American made cars and an every increasing number of smaller foreign vehicles.
+You will see big American made cars and every increasing number of smaller foreign vehicles.
 Lots of bikes and many residents use public transportation exclusively.

 Map of the Boise Neighborhood